-LSH operates the only accreditation scheme for private student accommodation in Liverpool.
-To advertise accommodation with LSH, private landlords, agents and accommodation providers must meet the accreditation scheme criteria called the LSH Standards.
+LSH accredits private landlords, agents and accommodation providers and inspect all newly accredited properties to ensure that they meet the criteria in the LSH Standards.
 The Standards cover a wide variety of matters, including the provision of adequate space and equipment, as well as repairs and retention of deposits.
 If your landlord breaches any aspect of the Standards during the course of your tenancy, then your complaint can be investigated by LSH, and if necessary pursued formally through an agreed complaints procedure.
-Landlords who breach the Standards risk having their accreditation removed.
+Landlords who breach the Standards risk being removed from the LSH accreditation scheme.